 The increase in complexity can occur, either by letting $L \to \infty$, which stands for deep learning, or by letting $J^{(l)} \to \infty$.
-While asymptotically, both ways deliver the same results (see e.g. Farrell, Liang, and Misra (2021) and references therein), the approximation error has been shown to decline exponentially with L, see e.g. Babii, Chen, Ghysels, and Kumar (2020) but only polynomially with $J^{(l)}$, providing some evidence for the prevalent use of deep learning.
-Notice that there also exists an alternative approximation theory for sparse deep learning, see e.g. the work of Schmidt-Hieber (2020).
-As an illustration, in the Online Appendix we depict a simple feed-forward neural network with two inputs, two hidden layers, a total of five neurons and one output layer.
+While asymptotically, both ways deliver the same results (see e.g., Farrell, Liang, and Misra (2021) and references therein), the approximation error has been shown to decline exponentially with L, see for example, Babii et al. (2020) but only polynomially with $J^{(l)}$, providing some evidence for the prevalent use of deep learning.
+Notice that there also exists an alternative approximation theory for sparse deep learning, see for example, the work of Schmidt-Hieber (2020).
+As an illustration, in the Supplementary Appendix, we depict a simple feed-forward neural network with two inputs, two hidden layers, a total of five neurons and one output layer.